- Biological Inventions

 Such active roles by government and regulatory bodies are no doubt a positive step in promoting and expansion of the fantasy sports industry in the country.

 India closing in on becoming Fantasy Sports Hub

-The Federation of Indian Fantasy Sports (FIFS) in the absence of a governmental regulatory body, is the first and only self-regulatory body and focuses on the standard of operation and protection of the interest of the consumers dealing in fantasy sports.
+The Federation of Indian Fantasy Sports (FIFS) in the absence of a governmental regulatory body, is the first and only self-regulatory body, and focuses on the standard of operation and protection of the interest of the consumers dealing in fantasy sports.
 FIFS regularly conducts panel discussions through its flagship event “GamePlan” wherein work in the fantasy sports domain is recognized.
-The recent event that happened in August 2021 emphasized the need to build a system of continuous and constructive engagement with all the state governments, which is an ongoing dynamic exercise to make India the hub of Fantasy Sports.
-Such a proactive approach in educating and recognizing the fantasy sports industry in India will provide substantial confidence amongst the developers and investors and at the same time provide an adequate framework for dissemination of adequate information and risks to the users/players.
-As there is a huge potential for a positive impact on the economy, it is expected that the Government shall also undertake active steps to promote the growth of this industry in India and make India the hub of Fantasy Sports.
+The recent event that happened in August 2021 emphasized on the need to build a system of continuous and constructive engagement with all the state governments, which is an ongoing dynamic exercise to make India as the hub of Fantasy Sports.
+Such proactive approach in educating and recognizing the fantasy sports industry in India will provide substantial confidence amongst the developers and investors and at the same time provide adequate framework for dissemination of adequate information and risks to the users / players.
+As there is a huge potential for positive impact on the economy, it is expected that the Government shall also undertake active steps to promote the growth of this industry in India and make India as the hub of Fantasy Sports.

 Way Ahead for Fantasy Sports in India